bydata/nyt-corona-spiral-chart/README.md

 ### Here comes the Worm

-Once we have the basic spiral, we want to encode the number of confirmed Covid-19 cases with the size of the line.
+Once we have the basic spiral, we want to encode the number of confirmed COVID-19 cases with the size of the line.
 For this purpose we use the `geom_ribbon` geom.
 For each x value, `geom_ribbon` displays a y interval defined by ymin and ymax.

 But which values to use?
 For `x`, we use the `day_of_the_year` column.
-The `ymin` and `ymax` aesthetics are calculated from the UNIX timestamp and the number of confirmed Covid-19 cases.
+The `ymin` and `ymax` aesthetics are calculated from the UNIX timestamp and the number of confirmed COVID-19 cases.
 For `ymin`, we *subtract* the half of the number of cases, for `ymax`, we *add* same half of the number of cases.
 Since the y values are pretty high in this plot (seconds of the year), we multiply the number of cases with a certain factor to make the ribbon visible.
+I have chosen 60 as a good factor.

 We also add colors for the area and the outline.